nonelabs/dcmshare/README.md

 ### Credential exchange

 Gateway acts as a Matrix client.
-Automatically notifies designated recipients (e.g., medical technical assistants) Access credentials are forwarded
+Automatically notifies designated recipients
+Sends access credentials are recipient

 ### Data Retrieval

-Receiving facility's DICOM Gateway uses access credentials Data is located and downloaded from S3 storage Automatic decryption and image upload
+Receiving facility's DICOM Gateway uses access credentials to locate and download image data from S3 storage, decrypt and eventually upload the data to the recipients PACS system